nrc1231/Mesa-RAS-Study/README.md

 ## Run Lingua Franca Server

-Navigate to the `lf/src` directory and compile the LF program: See detail in: lf/README.md
+Navigate to the `lf/src` directory and compile the LF program.
+See detail in: lf/README.md
 Alternatively, the program can also be built and executed within an IDE environment (e.g., VSCode with Lingua Franca extension).
 The LF server must remain running during the entire simulation.